wichtounet/wichtounet.github.io/posts/2014/04/related-posts-nikola-website.md

 Finally, we can derive the matrix of Cosine similarities between the TF-IDF vectors.
 The idea of the algorithm is simple: each document is represented by a vector and then the distance between two vectors indicates how related two posts are.
 The formula for the Cosine similarity is also simple: *cs(d1, d2) = dot(d1, d2) / ||d1|| * || d2||*. *d1* and *d2* are two TF-IDF vectors.
 Once the cosine similarities between each document is computed, we can just take the N most related documents as the "Related Posts" for each blog post.

 With this list, the C++ program simply generates an HTML file that will be included in each post by Nikola template.
+This process is **very fast**.
+I have around 200 posts on this blog and the generation takes about 1 second.

 # Include in template